 When you or a loved one is in need of immediate care, rest assured that HCA Midwest Health hospitals are ready.
-With 24-hour ER services, state-of-the-art technology, and caring and experienced staff, our eight emergency rooms, conveniently located throughout the city, are well equipped to treat both children and adults.
+With 24-hour ER services, state-of-the-art technology, and caring and experienced staff, our ten emergency rooms, conveniently located throughout the city, are well equipped to treat both children and adults.

 From broken bones and bleeding mishaps to heart attacks and strokes, HCA Midwest Health is ready to treat both life-threatening and less critical injuries and illnesses.
 Remember KCFastER.com the next time you encounter a medical crisis to quickly check on the wait times for nearby facilities.